A Little Q&A With Toronto Stand Up Comedian Sophie Kohn

-For this feature we caught up with stand up comedian Sophie Kohn, also a writer for CBC Radio, and Second City Writing Teacher.
+For this feature we caught up with stand up comedian Sophie Kohn, a writer for CBC Radio, and a Second City Writing Teacher.

 How would you describe your comedy style?